 - Drain as much fat from the pot as you can, don't worry if you can't get all of it.

-- Add the thyme, oregano, paprika, pepper flakes, salt, pepper, tomato paste and soy sauce stirring well.
+- Add the thyme, oregano, paprika, pepper flakes, salt, pepper, tomato paste stirring well.

 - Pour in the canned tomatoes including juice, the red wine and beef broth and stir.

 - Bring the beef ragu to a simmer and turn the heat to low.

 - Simmer for 45 minutes uncovered making sure to stir it every so often.
 It should just be slowly bubbling.

 - When the ragu is cooked begin cooking the pasta using the directions on the package, making sure to save some of the pasta water after it's cooked.